 As a Phase II study, the OVATION 2 Study was not powered for statistical significance.
-Additional endpoints included objective response rate, chemotherapy response score and surgical response.
-The Company plans to hold an End-of-Phase II meeting with the U.S. Food and Drug Administration to discuss the protocol for a Phase III study, which is anticipated to begin in the first quarter of 2025.
+Additional endpoints included objective, chemotherapy response score and surgical response.
+The Company plans

+On September 11, 2024 a scientific advisory board was held with DSMB members, principal investigators, and scientific experts to discuss and seek input on the protocol synopsis for the Phase III trial.
+A protocol synopsis was submitted along with the document for review and input at the End-of-Phase II ("EOP2") meeting with the U.S. Food and Drug Administration to review the protocol for a Phase III study, which study.
+The EOP2 meeting is scheduled to occur in the fourth quarter of 2024 and the trial is anticipated to begin in the first quarter of 2025.
 The Company also plans to present full OVATION 2 Study results at an upcoming medical conference and to submit the results for publication in a peer-reviewed medical journal.

 IMNN-001 in Combination with bevacizumab.
-In February 2023, the Company and Break Through Cancer, a public foundation dedicated to supporting translational research in the most difficult-to-treat cancers that partners with top cancer research centers, announced the commencement of patient enrollment in a collaboration to evaluate IMNN-001 in combination with bevacizumab in patients with advanced ovarian cancer in the frontline, neoadjuvant clinical setting.
+In February 2023, the Company and Break Through Cancer, a public foundation, announced a strategic alliance to support translational research in the most difficult-to-treat cancers that partners with top cancer research centers, to commence patient enrollment in a collaboration to evaluate IMNN-001 in combination with bevacizumab in advanced ovarian cancer in the frontline, neoadjuvant clinical setting.

-This Phase I/II study, titled "Targeting Ovarian Cancer Minimal Residual Disease (MRD) Using Immune and DNA Repair Directed Therapies," is expected to enroll 50 patients with Stage III/IV advanced ovarian cancer and is being led by principal investigator Amir Jazaeri, M.D., Vice Chair for Clinical Research and Director of the Gynecologic Cancer Immunotherapy Program in the Department of Gynecologic Oncology and Reproductive Medicine at MD Anderson.
+This Phase I/II study, titled "Targeting Ovarian Cancer Minimal Residual Disease (MRD) Using Immune and DNA Therapies," is expected to enroll 50 patients with Stage III/IV advanced ovarian cancer and is being led by principal investigator, Dr. Jazaeri, M.D., Vice Chair for Clinical Research and Director of the Gynecologic Cancer Immunotherapy Program in the Gynecologic Oncology and Reproductive Medicine at MD Anderson.
 Dana-Farber Cancer Institute, The Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins and Memorial Sloan Kettering Cancer Center will also be participating in the trial.
-In addition, The Koch Institute for Integrative Cancer Research at the Massachusetts Institute of Technology (MIT) will provide artificial intelligence services including biomarker and genomic analysis.
+The Koch Institute for Integrative Cancer Research at the Massachusetts Institute of Technology (MIT) will provide artificial intelligence services including biomarker and genomic analysis.

 Patients are being randomized 1:1 in a two-arm trial.
-In October 2023, the first patient began treatment at University of Texas MD Anderson Cancer Center in the Phase I/II Clinical Trial Evaluating IMNN-001 in Combination with Bevacizumab in Advanced Ovarian Cancer.
-The trial's primary endpoint is detection of minimal residual disease (MRD) by second look laparoscopy (SLL), with secondary endpoints including OS and PFS.
-SLL data are expected within one year following the completion of enrollment and final PFS data are expected approximately three years following the completion of enrollment.
-This trial will also include a wealth of translational endpoints aimed at understanding the clonal evolution and immunogenomic features of the MRD phase of ovarian cancer that is currently undetectable by imaging or tumor markers.
+In October 2023, the first patient began treatment at University of MD Anderson Cancer Center in the Phase I/II Clinical Trial Evaluating IMNN-001 in Combination with Bevacizumab in Advanced Ovarian Cancer.
+The trial's primary endpoint is detection of minimal residual disease (MRD) by second look laparoscopy (SLL).
+Secondary endpoints including OS and endpoint is PFS.
+SLL data are expected within one year following the completion of the trial and final PFS data are expected approximately three years following the completion of enrollment.
+This trial will also include translational endpoints aimed at understanding the clonal evolution and immunogenomic features of the MRD phase of the trial that is currently undetectable by imaging or tumor markers.

-As of June 30, 2024, seven patients were enrolled in the Phase I portion of this study at the University of Texas MD Anderson Cancer Center.
-Memorial Sloan Kettering Cancer Center has been added as a clinical site for this study in the first quarter of 2024.
+As of June 30, 2024 September 30, 2024, seven eight patients were enrolled in the Phase I portion of this study at the University of MD Anderson Cancer Center.
+Memorial Sloan Kettering Cancer Center has and John Hopkins Medicine Sidney Kimmel Comprehensive Cancer Center have been added as a clinical site for this study in the first quarter of 2024.